joergen7/cf_reference/README.md

 Note that this reference defines only the semantics of the interpreter up to the interpreter's side of a communication protocol with a distributed execution environment.

+## Rendering Reduction Traces

+In DrRacket open the file `main.rkt` and run it by pressing `F5`.
+Several popups appear illustrating the reduction traces of selected Cuneiform expressions.

 ## Running the Test Suite